 SWGTC Proctoring Procedure

 In order to comply with accreditation requirements for the validation of student identity for all online courses, all students enrolled in online courses are required to have at least one proctored event (a major exam or assignment).
-These procedures are intended to facilitate the fair and impartial application of the Southwest Georgia Technical College (SWGTC) Proctoring Policy.
+These procedures are intended to facilitate the fair and impartial application of the Southwest Georgia Technical College (SWGTC) Proctoring process.

 SWGTC takes the protection of student identities seriously.
 It is our policy to strictly follow Family Educational Rights and Privacy Act (FERPA) guidelines with regards to protection of student information.
 In the application of this Proctoring Procedure, faculty, staff, and outside proctors are reminded to closely guard the information provided by students.
 [Please refer to FERPA Guidelines for additional details.]
 Since it is necessary to verify student identity by checking a government-issued Driver’s License or Photo ID, any personally identifiable information obtained in pursuit of this identity verification must be handled with extreme care in order to prevent its unlawful access or misuse.
 Any costs associated with obtaining the verification requirements of the Proctored Examination will be the responsibility of the student.